 495G/B Liberal Arts and Sciences Senior Capstone.
 (3) Capstone course for the Bachelor of Liberal Arts and Sciences degree.
 Students will study examples of scholarship from a multidisciplinary perspective, research and present an interdisciplinary solution to a significant problem, and prepare a self-reflective academic personal narrative.
 This course is offered only to students accepted in the integrated bachelor’s/master’s program in LAS.
 Prerequisites: A&S 195, ENG 280, senior standing, and permission of the Director of LAS.

 501 Tradition and Change: Focus on the History and Philosophy of the Sciences.
-(3) This course covers the development of the physical and natural sciences since the scientific revolution.
-The use of the scientific method in the development of foundation paradigms and the links between math, the physical sciences and biological sciences will be covered.
+(3) This course covers the development of the scientific approach for explaining natural phenomena.
+Philosophical issues and technical and theoretical advances, from different historical periods, will be covered.

 502 Tradition and Change: Focus on the Social Sciences.
 (3) This course covers the divergent approaches used in the social sciences to study human behavior.
 The historical development of disciplines in the social sciences, the field of inquiry in each of the branches of the social sciences, as well as the methods used to study human behavior will be covered.

 667 Thesis.
-(3) Prepared under direction of a faculty member with full graduate faculty status from within the College of Arts and Sciences.
+(1–6, repeatable to 6) Prepared under direction of a faculty member with full graduate faculty status from within the College of Arts and Sciences.
 Defended before a committee composed of the faculty director and two graduate faculty.
 Graded S/U. Prerequisite: Completion of LAS 504, approval of thesis proposal, and permission of LAS director.